mages/PSRWP/PSRWP.md

     + If using a parametric bootstrap, sample the GLM parameters directly to obtain the bootstrapped estimate of the parameters.
 3. Using the bootstrapped parameters above, derive the future triangle payments introducing the process error by either:
     + generating a random number from the ODP distribution : $P_{ij}^{u,B} \sim \mbox{ODP}\left(\mu=m_{ij}^B, \sigma^2= \phi^B \, m_{i,j}^B \right)$; or
-    + Resample the residuals and apply to the forecast payments
+    + Re-sample the residuals and apply to the forecast payments
 4. Once the future unknown payments have been simulated, derive both the reserve $R_i^s$ for each origin year $i$  and the total reserve $R_{TOT}^s$ for the simulation cycle $s$.

 As for the Mack case, the mean and variance of the resulting distribution of simulated reserves estimate the best estimate and reserve uncertainty.